sahasatvik/typst-theorems/src/thm.typ

-/// Used as the `body-fmt` in @proof, for properly styling proofs
+/// Used as @thm-fmt-block.body-fmt by @proof, for properly styling proofs
-/// by inserting a `qed` symbol at the end of the body.
+/// with a `qed` symbol inserted at the end of the body.
 /// Also see @qedhere.
 /// #example(```
-/// #show: thm-rules.with(qed-symbol: $"Q.E.D."$)
+/// #show: thm-rules.with(qed-symbol: $"QED"$)
 ///
 /// #proof-body-fmt[#lorem(3)]
 ///